nodetool-ai/nodetool/docs/workflows/processing_context.md

 The processing context is the workflow's interface to the outside world.

 Initialization and State Management:
-- Initializes the context with user ID, authentication token, workflow ID, graph edges, nodes, capabilities, and a message queue.
+- Initializes the context with user ID, authentication token, workflow ID, graph edges, nodes and a message queue.
 - Manages the results of processed nodes and keeps track of processed nodes.
 - Provides methods for popping and posting messages to the message queue.